gaage/setup-mac/README.md

-Hyper is a highly user-configurble terminal with a built-in plugin manager To customize hyper, start it, select Plugins > 'Install Hyper CLI command in PATH' and then write: 'hyper help'
+Hyper is a highly user-configurble terminal with a built-in plugin manager To customize hyper, start it, select Plugins > 'Install Hyper CLI command in PATH' and then write: 'hyper help'.
+Some nice settings are included in the bash_profile, aliases, variables and functions files that are linked in,

 ## MacVim (gvim)

 is set up with the Vundle plugin manager
-The Fluor utility could be started to map the Mac's function keys to vim commands dirctly The vimrc file contains some examples at the bottom
+The Fluor utility could be started to map the Mac's function keys to vim commands dirctly The vimrc file contains some examples of keymappings at the bottom.
+The gvimrc ensures that your
+editor is styled like the hyper terminal.

 Both Hyper and MacVim is set up to use the solarized theme with the IBM Plex Mono font This should be downloded into ~/.setup-mac/plex, and must be added to the Mac's